 Jody Kellas is a Professor of Communication Studies at the University of Nebraska-Lincoln, specializing in interpersonal, family, and health communication and the ways in which narratives and storytelling improve well-being.
 Jody and her husband moved to Lincoln 13 years ago and are raising two children.
 Their oldest has participated in many Yaal performances, having truly found her passion at Yaal.
 Their youngest is just getting started!
 Jody is honored to join the Yaal board based on her own passion for storytelling, the links between communication and well-being, and performance along with the passion and confidence she has seen it bring out in her own and others’ children.

 Mindy has always been an artistic person, experimenting with various mediums over the years.
-However, her introduction to theater is recent, starting when one of her daughters became involved in YAAL.
+However, her introduction to theater is recent, starting when one of her daughters became involved in YAAL in 2015.
 Mindy believes in the importance of people finding ways to express their creativity and gain confidence in a safe environment.
 She has witnessed growth in her daughter’s poise in and out of the theater and has seen her joy in being a part of YAAL.
 In addition to the arts, Mindy focuses on expressing creativity through physical means.
 She participates in fitness events (obstacle racing, Lincoln marathon).
-She has earned her 2nd degree black belt in taekwondo.
-Mindy is also a kickboxing instructor and martial arts instructor in Lincoln.
+She has earned her 3rd degree black belt in taekwondo and is continuing her training.

 Laura came to YAAL to help every child get a chance to be on stage and help grow children’s theatre in Lincoln, Nebraska.
 She has past experience working back stage as a costumer, dresser, set mover, and assistant stage manager.at Lincoln Community Playhouse from 2006-2009.
 Laura works for CHI, Catholic Health Initiatives as a Regional AP Analyst, and her son Logan is very active in theater.